foresto/lxcwatch/README.md

 convenient.

-The included x-www-browser.desktop file can be installed in a container (normally in ~/.local/share/applications or /usr/share/applications) to declare x-www-browser as a handler for URLs and directory paths.
-Gtk applications may not honor it by default, but the included register-browser-shim.sh script will register it with gio/gvfs.
-(The gio commands within require the libglib2.0-bin package on Debian, Ubuntu, and derivatives.)
+The included x-www-browser.desktop file can be installed in a container (normally in ~/.local/share/applications or /usr/share/applications) to make x-www-browser available as a handler for URLs and directory paths.
+The included mimeapps.list file can be installed in ~/config (or its contents added to an existing ~/config/mimeapps.list file) to make x-www-browser the default handler for the same.

 Requires python 3, [PyGObject](https://pygobject.readthedocs.io/), and the
 lxc 1.x tools lxc-monitor and lxc-ls.
 (The lxc-utils debian package has these.)